Vasquez777/-Hello-GitHub-Community-/README.md

-# -Hello-GitHub-Community-
+# Hello GitHub Community!
-# My 1st Repository
+# This is my 1st Repository
 I love to listen to music while programming!